bryanem32/hyperv_vm_creator/README.md

 ## Parameters
 - Click on the checkbox on the VM's for the GPU drivers to be updated
 - Click on the checkbox "Start VM after update" to start the VMs selected after updating.
+- Select the GPU to be uses with the VM on the dropdown list
 ## Usage Notes
 - Updating the GPU drivers requires for the VMs to shutdown.
 The program will shutdown the VMs automatically
 - This program is separate from the Hyper-V VM Creator because this can be used independently after the drivers are updated on the Main Host PC